-The bill H. 3387 aims to amend the South Carolina Code of Laws by adding Article 3 to Chapter 37, Title 27, which will be titled "Ejectment of Unlawful Occupants of a Residential Dwelling."
-This new article defines key terms such as "petitioner," "respondent," and "unlawful occupant," and establishes a legal process for property owners to remove individuals unlawfully occupying their residential properties.
-The bill outlines the procedure for filing a verified petition with the court, the issuance of ex parte orders for immediate removal of unlawful occupants, and the enforcement of such orders by law enforcement.
-Additionally, it includes provisions for the court to impose restrictions on the unlawful occupants to protect the property owner.
+The bill H. 3387 aims to amend the South Carolina Code of Laws by adding a new article to Chapter 37, Title 27, titled "Ejectment of Unlawful Occupants of a Residential Dwelling."
+This article defines key terms such as "petitioner," "respondent," and "unlawful occupant," and establishes a legal framework for property owners to seek the removal of individuals unlawfully occupying their residential properties.
+The bill outlines the process for filing a verified petition with the court, the issuance of ex parte orders for immediate removal, and the enforcement of such orders by law enforcement.
+Additionally, it includes provisions for restraining orders to protect the property owner and their premises.

-Furthermore, the bill redesignates the existing sections of Chapter 37, Title 27 as Article 1, entitled "Ejectment of Tenants," and introduces a new offense of criminal mischief under Section 16-11-521 for unlawfully detaining or occupying a residential dwelling, which is classified as a felony.
+Furthermore, the bill redesignates the existing sections of Chapter 37, Title 27 as "Ejectment of Tenants" and introduces a new offense of criminal mischief for unlawfully detaining or occupying a residential dwelling, which is classified as a felony.
 The bill stipulates penalties for violations, including imprisonment and fines.
-Overall, this legislation seeks to provide property owners with a streamlined legal remedy for addressing unlawful occupancy while ensuring the protection of their rights.
+Overall, H. 3387 seeks to streamline the process for property owners to reclaim their properties from unlawful occupants while providing legal protections and remedies for both parties involved.

 Latest Version: 16-11-521